Summary of Procedures for Master's Degrees

 - For an MA or MAT degree, meet the second language requirement.
 This requirement must be met before any final exam is taken or before the Final Oral Examination Committee form (GO-16M) or any final graduation paperwork can be approved.

 - Submit the Application for Awarding of Master's Degree, Doctoral Degree, or Graduate Certificate via Banweb no later than the first week of the term of graduation.
 Review the Graduate Candidate Deadlines for specific dates.
+Once you have applied, your application will immediately be reflected on your DARS audit.

 - After submitting the Application for Awarding of Master's Degree, Doctoral Degree, or Graduate Certificate, consult with adviser and/or department about DARS report and plans for completing final degree requirements.